FormulatedEdits/FormulatedEdits/README.md

-I'm a proofreader and editor with an interest in programming, web design, and other nerdy topics.
+I'm a proofreader and editor with an interest in programming, web design, music, linguistics, and other nerdy topics.